Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 Files can be selected:
 - by simple file filters;
-- by mask of file operations;
+- by the mask of file operations;
 - by time filters;
 - by globes in the map of the paths.

 ### Simple file filters

 Simple filters select files by name.
-They have a string values.
+They have string values.
 - `begins` - excludes from the build all files whose name does not begin with the word specified in the filter.
 - `ends` - excludes from the build all files whose name does not end on the word specified in the filter.
 - `hasExtension` - excludes from the build all files whose names do not have the specified extensions.
 The file extension can be composed and consist of several parts.
 The `willbe` utility read it starting from the first point in the filename.
 For example, the `somefile.txt.md` file has two extensions -` txt` and `md`.